Mansib-Chowdhury/FRIDAY/README.md

 - Great for reproducible setups and experimenting

 💡 **Learning-Oriented Design**
-- Built entirely to learn `discord.py`, APIs, and real bot deployment
+- Built entirely to learn `discord.py`, APIs, and real bot deployment personally
 - Some commands are silly, outdated, or inefficient — left in intentionally to reflect the learning process
-- If you're learning Discord bots or Python, this project is a goldmine

 ---